 Here at home, I’ve brought out family photos and placed them around the house.
-And in a similar way the afternoon light bouncing around in our dining room connects me to the subjects of those portraits.
+In a similar way the afternoon light bouncing around in our dining room connects me to the subjects of those portraits.

 I will never forget how beautiful it was to watch the family of Belawan as they cleaned his bones and then covered them in powder.
 Nothing in the ceremony touched me quite as much as this simple and intimate act.

-There was a gentle but lasting effect that the Tiwah had on me.
-I feel connected to the Dayak people, their losses, and their love and respect for the departed.
+Tiwah had a gentle, lasting effect on me.
+I felt connected to the Dayak people, their losses, and their love and respect for the departed.
 And I found great solace and much to ponder in their belief in an invisible connection that was so much bigger than their visible experiences in the material world.
 It is rich and complex and intensely human.